seansing/flowpassport/README.md

 3. The Admin updates the Visa status for the citizen's passport via `3_update_visa.cdc` transaction.

-3a.
-The citizen tries transaction `2_citizen_travels.cdc` again and gets a successful entry to the country.
+4. The citizen tries transaction `2_citizen_travels.cdc` again and gets a successful entry to the country.

-4. An external admin can utilize the created capability to call the createPassport function using the `4_use_admin_capability.cdc` transaction.
+5. An external admin can utilize the created capability to call the createPassport function using the `4_use_admin_capability.cdc` transaction.

+### by Sean Sing for Flow Open World Builders (OWB) program